ShineSolar/ShinePHP/README.md

 }
 ```

-You can also access the name like this:
+You access the name like this:
 ```php
 var_dump($response[0]['name']);
 ```

-Which outputs:
+Which represents:
 ```php
 string(11) "Adam McGurk"
 ```